 + Is there a cost to exhibit?

 There is an expectation that all exhibits at Southwest Maker Fest are interactive, and there is no cost to exhibit.
 Interactive exhibits include one or more of the following:

 - Hands on activity

 You may sell items you made, but the primary purpose of your exhibit should be interaction, not selling.

 + Can I sell my work at SWMF?

 Southwest Maker Fest had a "Maker Marketplace" in 2016 and 2017 for individual makers who primarily wish to sell their work.
-For 2018, SWMF is instead partnering with Downtown Mesa Arts Festival, which will happen adjacent on the same day and time as SWMF.
-If you wish to sell your work you should apply at Downtown Mesa Festival of the Arts.
+For 2018, SWMF is instead partnering with Downtown Mesa Festival of the Arts, which will happen adjacent to and on the same day and time as SWMF.
+If you wish to sell your work you should apply at Register - Downtown Mesa Festival of the Arts.
 Apply for the February 17 date.

 + How big is an exhibit space?

 The regular exhibit space is 10x10’, outdoors.
-If you have special space requirements for your exhibit space, please explain in the "Special Setup" field near the end of the form.
+You may also request a double (10'x20') space.
+If you have other special space requirements for your exhibit space, please explain in the "Special Setup" field near the end of the form.

 + What is provided at the exhibit space?